SSRS Dashboard Reports

 Dashboard Reports 13

+Here, we are selecting an Area Chart.
 Click on the space around the Area Chart will open the Chart Data window.
 Here, we want to create an Area Chart to display the difference between the Total Product Cost and Sales Amount by Product name.

 Assign Columns to Dashboard Area Chart

+Next, we did some formatting to the Area Chart to look neat and clean.
 Let me adjust the Charts in the SSRS dashboard so that we can view it as a Group.

-NOTE: You can also use the Rectangle Report Item to place the Charts in SSRS Dashboard.
+NOTE: You can also use the Rectangle Report Item to place the Charts in the SSRS Dashboard.
 It can give further formatting options.

 Arrange Reports on a Dashboard

-Let me show you the SSRS Dashboard Report preview
+Let me show you the SSRS Dashboard Report preview.

 SSRS Dashboard